sanga03/tell-me-why/README.md

 4.  **Add OPENROUTER_API_KEY** to your local.properties
 5.  **Ensure the app builds and runs** without any new errors or warnings.
 6.  **Create a Pull Request** with a clear and descriptive title and summary of your changes.

+#### Issues:
+1. please feel free to open issues on the behaviour bugs or code issues.

 ---